 You can also approximately calculate the width by using a length-width comparison chart.

 Try on several pairs of shoes.
-Also wear shoes form different brands.
+Also wear shoes from different brands.

 Walk around in the shoes for a few minutes.
 If you are starting the feel any pressure then move on to the next pair.